Skip to main content

 • The game features a compelling story that unfolds as players progress, keeping them engaged and motivated to continue playing.

-• The game can feel repetitive, as players often have to complete the same tasks multiple times before unlocking automation, leading to a grindy experience.
+• Progression can feel slow and repetitive, with many tasks needing to be completed multiple times before they can be automated, leading to a grindy experience.

 • gameplay